lala-la-flaca/DevOpsBootcamp_12_Terraform_Shared_CICD/README.md

    ```
 2. Run the Jenkins pipeline.

-3. SsH into the EC2 instance using the .pem file and public IP address:
+3. SSH into the EC2 instance using the .pem file and public IP address:

     ```bash
         ssh -i myapp-key-pair.pem ec2-user@<EC2_PUBLIC_IP>